 The K240 MKII have a similar design to the rest of the K series.
 They keep the familiar old-school headband and circular ear cups, but the materials used in this build do not feel as premium as those used on the K702 and K712 PRO.
 They also have a pretty bland color scheme, but the understated look may work for some.
 Overall these are decent looking headphones, but they feel a bit cheap.

 The K240 MKII have a pretty comfortable design.
 They're quite lightweight for their size and they're not too tight on the the head.
 Also the ear cups are sufficiently well padded that they won't cause any soreness during long listening sessions.
 However, the circular shape and size of the ear cups do not always fit well around larger ears.
 Also, the lack of padding on the headband slightly decreases their comfort level but isn't particularly noticeable once you have the headphones on.

 The K240 MKII are not portable headphones.
 They have a bulky design that doesn't fold or have ear cups that lay flat to take less space.
 They will be a hassle to carry around on your person and will only fit into larger bags.
 They also don't come with a case so keeping them in your bag with other items might not be the best way to transport them.

 Decent build quality.
 The MKII have a similar design to the AKG K701 and K702.
 They have moderately dense circular ear cups that can survive a couple of drops without being damaged.
 However, like the rest of the K-series, the headband has a lot of moving parts that will deteriorate over time with regular wear and tear.

 Poor leakage.
 Although these headphones are marketed as semi-open, their isolation is on par with fully open headphones.
-They provide no isolation up to 2KHz, and the isolation they achieve above 2KHz is well below average.
+Therefore, they provide no isolation up to 2KHz, and the isolation they achieve above 2KHz is well below average.

 No compatible app.